jbiason/FoamParser/format.md

 ### 4.2.14 Inline calculations and code

-There are two further directives that enable calculations from within input ﬁles: #calc, for simple calculations; #codeStream, for more complex calculations.
+There are two further directives that enable calculations from within input files: #calc, for simple calculations; #codeStream, for more complex calculations.

-The pipeCyclic tutorial in $FOAM_TUTORIALS/incompressible/simpleFoam demonstrates the #calc directive through its blockMesh conﬁguration in blockMeshDict:
+The pipeCyclic tutorial in $FOAM_TUTORIALS/incompressible/simpleFoam demonstrates the #calc directive through its blockMesh configuration in blockMeshDict:

     //- Half angle of wedge in degrees\
     halfAngle 45.0;